Reduced Course Load (RCL)

 - Log in ISS Connect.
 Click “Begin” in the box for Reduced Course Load and complete all requirements on the page.

-- If you request to be a part-time student because of a medical condition, you must bring a note from a licensed medical doctor, or licensed clinical psychologist.
+- If your request to be a part-time student is because of a medical condition, do not submit an RCL request in ISS Connect.
+Instead, you must contact Mira Krasnov, ISS Director at email@example.com or Melba Benitez, ISS Assistant Director at firstname.lastname@example.org.
+For medical RCL, a note from a licensed medical doctor, or licensed clinical psychologist is required.
 The note must state that reduced course load (or zero course load) is recommended for you for a given semester due to a temporary illness or medical condition.
 Only twelve months of medical leave is allowed, and we can only authorize this type of RCL for one semester at a time.

 - An International Student Advisor will review your request for RCL.
 If it warrants an approval, it will be processed through SEVIS, which will allow you to maintain your F-1/J-1 status although under-enrolled.